 Kayla Santos is a senior at Manhattanville College, majoring in Biology with a minor in Sociology.
 Her interests include infectious disease, virology, immunology and epidemiology.
 She is currently conducting research at Manhattanville on the effects of mango supplements on the health, vitality and reproduction of the American chameleon, Anolis carolinensis.
 After graduating she hopes to gain experience in a laboratory and peruse an MD-PhD.

 Caroline Song graduated from Saint Louis University in 2011 with a degree in Biology and a minor in Theology.
-She is currently attending New York University where she is pursuing her Master’s in Bioethics, which she will complete in May of 2014.
+She obtained in May 2014 an M.A. degree in Bioethics from New York University.
 Her interests are primarily within healthcare ethics and she is currently researching the ethics of organ transplantation in the cognitively impaired.
 Caroline hopes to continue on in a career in medicine.

 STUDENT INTERNS, SUMMER 2013

 Jonathan Amdur is a sophomore at Boston College, majoring in Mathematics with a minor in Faith, Peace, and Justice Studies concentrating in medical ethics.
 His interest in bioethics comes from his freshman seminar and Catholic morality classes he has taken that discussed topics in bioethics such as public health, end of life care, and patient rights.
 In the fall he will be volunteering at St. Elizabeth’s Medical Center.
 Jonathan is currently completing his pre-medical requirements in order to go into a career in medicine.